vaylo/cms/README.md

 - HTML5, CSS3, and JavaScript

-How to Run
+How to Run?

 Steps:

-1. Clone this project and import into your IDE(Eclipse, IntelliJ or Spring STS, etc...)
+- Clone this project and import into your IDE(Eclipse, IntelliJ or Spring STS, etc...)
-2. After it is imported, navigate into /src/java/com/aconex/ and run Application.java as Application from the IDE.
+- After it is imported, navigate into /src/java/com/aconex/ and run Application.java as Application from the IDE.
-3. A spring boot application should be running.
+- A spring boot application should be running.

-View UI:
+How to View UI?

-1. Type http://localhost:8080/index.html on browser to view
+- Type http://localhost:8080/index.html on browser to view

-View database:
+How to View database?

 1. Type http://localhost:8080/h2 onto browser address location after the application runs
 2. make sure the JDBC URL is jdbc:h2:~/cms and click on "CONNECT" to get into the database

+How to Package?

+Requirement: installation of Maven 3.0 or above is required

+- Open a window prompt and cd to the project directory
+- run "mvn package" to create the package
+- run "java -jar <package>.jar" for example "java -jar target/cms-1.0-SNAPSHOT.jar" to start the application